 4. Both ALT and CIR applicants must hold at least a Bachelor's degree or obtain such qualifications by the designated arrival date (28 July for Group A/B-arrival applicants; 10 April for April-arrival applicants; or designated date for applicants arriving before Group A/B but after April).
-(ALT applicants must alternatively hold a certification of completion of a three-year course to teach at primary/elementary or secondary schools or obtain such qualification by the designated arrival date (28 July for Group A/B-arrival applicants; 10 April for April-arrival applicants; or designated date for applicants arriving before Group A/B but after April).
+(ALT applicants may alternatively hold a certification of completion of a three-year course to teach at primary/elementary or secondary schools or obtain such qualification by the designated arrival date (28 July for Group A/B-arrival applicants; 10 April for April-arrival applicants; or designated date for applicants arriving before Group A/B but after April).

 5. Be a national (not just a permanent resident) of the country where the recruitment and selection procedures take place by the time they submit their applicant form.
 Those who possess dual nationality with Japan must renounce their Japanese nationality before submitting their Reply Form.
 Applicants who have dual nationality with countries other than Japan may only apply as a national of one of those countries.

 6. Be adept in contemporary standard pronunciation, rhythm and intonation in the designated language (e.g. English for those applying from English-speaking countries) and possess excellent language ability that can be applied accurately and appropriately; have ability to compose sentences logically.